yaswant/lfric_core/documentation/buildsystem.rst

 Cleaning
 ^^^^^^^^

-As with many build systems it is possible to ``make clean`` to delete Dynamo and all its build artefacts.
+As with many build systems it is possible to ``make clean`` to delete all build artefacts.
+These include working files and complete executable binaries.

 Testing
 ^^^^^^^